jdesilver/ask-the-pope-ai/README.md

 This was created by the [Pope John AI Club](https://sites.google.com/view/pj-ai-club), founded by James DeSilver.

+NOTE: It is referenced as "Ask the Lion AI" on the website"

 ## Features

 - Chatbot experience tailored to Pope John XXIII Regional High School